Arithmetic exponent pairs for algebraic trace functions and applications: Introduction

-{\bf Acknowledgements.} We are grateful to \'Etienne Fouvry and Philippe Michel for their kind suggestions and to C\'ecile Dartyge for pointing out an error in an earlier version.
-The first author is supported in part by IRT1264 from the Ministry of Education of P. R. China and the second author is supported by CPSF (No. 2015M580825) of P. R. China.
+The authors are grateful to \'Etienne Fouvry and Philippe Michel for their kind suggestions and to C\'ecile Dartyge for pointing out an error in an earlier version of Lemma \ref{lm:Gausslemma}.
+Sincere thanks are also due to Will Sawin for his appendix which makes the method developed in this paper more applicable in analytic number theory.
+Both of Jie Wu and Ping Xi are supported in part by NSFC (No. 11971370) and PRC NSFC-CNRS (No. 11911530227/202175).
+Jie Wu is supported in part by NSFC (No. 12071375) and Ping Xi is supported in part by NSFC (No. 11601413) and The Young Talent Support Plan in Xi'an Jiaotong University.